1. Academic Validation

 Abstract

 One of the pathways of the unfolded protein response, initiated by PKR-like endoplasmic reticulum kinase (PERK), is key to neuronal homeostasis in neurodegenerative diseases.
 PERK pathway activation is usually accomplished by inhibiting eIF2α-P dephosphorylation, after its phosphorylation by PERK.
 Less tried is an approach involving direct PERK activation without compromising long-term recovery of eIF2α function by dephosphorylation.
 Here we show major improvement in cellular (STHdhQ111/111) and mouse (R6/2) Huntington's disease (HD) models using a potent small molecule PERK activator that we developed, MK-28.
 MK-28 showed PERK selectivity in vitro on a 391-kinase panel and rescued cells (but not PERK-/- cells) from ER stress-induced Apoptosis.
 Cells were also rescued by the commercial PERK activator CCT020312 but MK-28 was significantly more potent.
 Computational docking suggested MK-28 interaction with the PERK activation loop.
 MK-28 exhibited remarkable pharmacokinetic properties and high BBB penetration in mice.
 Transient subcutaneous delivery of MK-28 significantly improved motor and executive functions and delayed death onset in R6/2 mice, showing no toxicity.
-Therefore, PERK activation can treat a most aggressive HD model, suggesting a possible approach for HD therapy and worth exploring for other neurodegenerative disorders.
+Therefore, PERK activation can treat a most aggressive HD model, suggesting a possible approach for HD therapy and worth exploring for Other neurodegenerative disorders.

 Figures